 Get in

-[edit]The train service connecting Torremolinos to Malaga and the Airport to the East and West to Fuengirola , runs every 20 minutes from the early morning to late evening.
-Contactless and rechargeable tickets are bought at the vending machines in train stations.
-The journey to Malaga takes about 20 minutes and the airport 10 minutes.
+The train service connecting Torremolinos to Malaga and the airport to the east and west to Fuengirola, runs every 20 minutes from the early morning to late evening.
+Contactless rechargeable tickets can be bought at the vending machines in train stations but if you are paying an adult single fare, you can use your contactless payment card on the barriers at the start AND end of the journey.
+The journey to Malaga takes about 20 minutes.
 There are 5 stations in the Torremolinos area.
 An interactive map of this train line is available at the Renfe Web site: [1]

 Get around